Skip navigation

 CLOSE

 You will learn in a professional research environment, with access to state-of-the-art laboratories which are equipped with industry standard equipment.
 You will learn from those at the forefront of their fields.
 In fact, our strength in psychology research has significantly increased.
-We are currently placed second in the Alliance group of universities for world-leading research (REF 2014).
+We are currently placed 15th in the UK for Research Power (REF 2021).

 You will develop an advanced understanding of

-Successful completion of this master's in psychology will provide you with the Graduate Basis for Chartered Membership with the BPS, the first step towards becoming a Chartered Psychologist.
+Successful completion of this masters in psychology will provide you with the Graduate Basis for Chartered Membership with the BPS, the first step towards becoming a Chartered Psychologist.
+In order to be eligible for GBC students must achieve an overall pass mark of 50% and pass the empirical project

 If you want to specialise in Counselling, Educational or Clinical Psychology then you will need to apply for a highly competitive doctoral programme.
 You are likely to need substantial experience to be successful in gaining a place, and at Northumbria we will support you in finding that experience.